HTTP Protocol

 <message-header> = Field-Name ':' Field-Value

 It’s mandatory to place a new line between the message headers and the body.
-The message can contain one or more headers, which are broadly classified into:
+The message body may carry the complete entity data, or it may arrive piecemeal if chunked encoding (Transfer-Encoding: chunked) is used.
+All HTTP/1.1 clients are required to accept the Transfer-Encoding header.

 General Headers